bajrangCoder/acode-plugin-acodex/readme.md

 ## Prerequisites

 To use **AcodeX**, you need to have the **Termux app** installed on your Android device.
 However, you do not need to switch between apps to use the terminal, as **AcodeX** offers a convenient way to access the terminal directly within the **Acode app** with the help of **Termux**

-## Limitations

-Although **AcodeX** is a useful plugin but there is a limitation with the `mobile keyboard` when using the terminal.
-This is a known issue, and the developer is working to fix it.
-For the time being, users can use the `input fields` to enter commands if the mobile keyboard is not working.
-Note that this limitation is not specific to **AcodeX**, but rather an issue with xtermjs, the terminal emulator used by the plugin.

 ## Installation